Newcastle and Gateshead Water Company: Newcastle and Gateshead Water Company

-The company submitted a bill to Parliament for the new works, which was amended due to opposition from Newcastle Council, but received Royal Assent on 11 May 1863.
+The company submitted a bill to Parliament for the new works, which was amended due to opposition from Newcastle Council, but the Newcastle and Gateshead Waterworks Act 1863 (26 & 27 Vict. c. xxxiv) received royal assent on 11 May 1863.
 The name of the company was changed to the Newcastle and Gateshead Water Company, its working capital was increased by £100,000, and authorised works included Hallington reservoir, two aqueducts which fed it, and pipelines from Newburn to Newcastle.
 The company was only required to supply water to homes which were situated below 380 ft above sea level.
-The right of the Corporation to buy the works was reiterated, but only if they obtained the necessary Act of Parliament before 2 June 1864, as enshrined in the 1854 Act.
+The right of the corporation to buy the works was reiterated, but only if they obtained the necessary act of Parliament before 2 June 1864, as enshrined in the Whittle Dean Waterworks Act 1854.
 While the bill was in Parliament, two of the directors, Sanderson and Tone, looked at whether pumping water from the North Tyne was an alternative to the Hallington reservoir, and found that costs would be similar.
 However, this avenue was not pursued at the time, although it was subsequently adopted in 1940.

 There was a dispute between the company and Bateman soon afterwards.
 The company thought his charges were too high, while Bateman was unhappy with the quality of the workmanship at Benwell filters and on the pipeline.
 He wished not to be associated with such shoddy work, but some agreement was reached, and Bateman was appointed as Consulting Engineer for future works.
 With 1864 and 1865 being very dry years, larger engines were installed at Newburn.
-Work on Hallington reservoir did not start immediately, and another Act of Parliament was obtained in 1866, extending the time allowed to build it, and authorising a new aqueduct from Whittle Dean to Benwell via Throckley.
+Work on Hallington reservoir did not start immediately, and another act of Parliament, the Newcastle and Gateshead Waterworks Act 1866 (29 & 30 Vict. c. xlix), was obtained in 1866, extending the time allowed to build it, and authorising a new aqueduct from Whittle Dean to Benwell via Throckley.
 Bateman oversaw the reservoir construction between 1868 and 1872.
 He subsequently designed filters at Throckley, a second reservoir at Hallington, a reservoir on the Swinburn and a service reservoir at Carr Hill.